rain1598/FukyuBot/README.md

 A Maven port/overhaul of BUP by Cafeepy

-Compile instructions: add token as Token.txt to src/main/resources in the IDE explorer
+Compile instructions: add bot token as Token.txt to src/main/resources in the IDE explorer

 # Commands